aspnetzero/documents/blog-posts/en/angular-http-only-cookie.md

 ### Remove Token Properties from Models (OPTIONAL)

-We need to remove `accessToken` and `refreshToken` properties from `AuthenticateResultModel.cs`, `RefreshTokenResult.cs` , `ImpersonatedAuthenticateResultModel.cs`, `ExternalAuthenticateResultModel.cs` and `SwitchedAccountAuthenticateResultModel.cs` models.
+We need to remove `accessToken` and `refreshToken` properties from `AuthenticateResultModel.cs`, `RefreshTokenResult.cs`,  `ExternalAuthenticateResultModel.cs` and  models.
 Open `Models/TokenAuth/` folder in your `*.Web.Core` project and remove these properties from the result models.
+Then remove `ImpersonatedAuthenticateResultModel.cs` and `SwitchedAccountAuthenticateResultModel.cs` models.

 For example, `AuthenticateResultModel.cs` should look like this: